jaisor/mitsubishi_ac_wifi_controller/README.md

 ## Resetting / erasing configuration

-The device will reset itself to default configuration and self-hosted AP if it unable to complete its boot sequence within 2 seconds (smooth boot) 3 times in a row.
+The device will reset itself to default configuration and self-hosted AP if unable to complete its boot sequence within 2 seconds (smooth boot) 3 times in a row.
-This can be forced by power-cycling the device several times, each time powered up for about 1 second (less than 2 second, but enough for the CPU to start).
+This can be forced by power-cycling the device several times.
+Powered up durations should be about 1 second (less than 2 second, but enough for the CPU to start).

 # Programming the ESP8266